nasa/pvslib/README.md

 the Formal Methods group at Langley Research Center, these developments are considered fundamental research that do not constitute software.
-Contributions made by others may have particular licenses, which are listed in their `top.pvs` files in their respective directory.
+Contributions made by others may have particular licenses, which are listed in the file `top.pvs` in the respective directories.
 In case of doubt, please contact the developers of each contribution, which are also listed in this file.

 PVS patches, which are included in the `pvs-patches` directory, are part of the